Mayeu/0x10.cc_langs/README.md

 # 0x10.cc langs

-This repository contains the translation for 0x10.cc website
+This repository contains the translations for the 0x10.cc website.

 ## data